cceckman/nice-dice/README.md

 ## Space, and a final example

-dicer ignores space, tabs, and newlines.
+nice-dice ignores space, tabs, and newlines.
 That allows us to write a more complicated expression:

 > T'paa is frustrated with this kobold, and lashes out [with _eldritch blast_].
 >